 Dessert for Breakfast

 Yep, with ingredients like oats, fruit, and almonds, this is one of those desserts that totally works for breakfast or as a midday snack.
-This recipe makes a big batch, so it's wonderful to share or freeze for another day.
+This recipe makes a big batch of strawberry rhubarb bars, so they're wonderful to share or freeze for another day.

 How are these strawberry rhubarb bars vegan and oil-free and still have amazing textures and flavor?
 Pecan butter replaces the typical oil or butter, as do almonds or chestnuts, whichever you choose.
 The oil is not missed here, it's just replaced with more nutritious fats.